wenkeyang/weather-simulator/README.md

 清晰地模拟天气并输出天气标准格式的数据
 Stockholm airport gets a weather simulator

+Ps.
+Not encourage for using UDFs in real work unless there is no other options.
+To make emulation weather design clear and consist, therefore, adopt UDFs.

 Toy wealther simulation will genearte report data based on study of the real weather data based on input from API.

+<font color="blue">This is some text!</font>
+<font color="orange">This is some text!</font>
+<font color="gray">This is some text!</font>

 http://history.openweathermap.org/data/2.5/history/city?id=2147714&type=hour&start=1369728000&end=1369789200